WojciechL02/shoes_classification/README.md

 ### Description
 Implemented CNN from scratch with Pytorch and compared with pretrained ResNet50.
 Tested various optimizers including: SGD, Adam, AdamW.
-In experiments I found out that  the best results my CNN gained with SGD + Nesterov momentum <br />
-and in ResNet - Adam with L2 regularization.
+In experiments I found out that  the best results my CNN gained with SGD + Nesterov momentum and in ResNet - Adam with L2 regularization.

 ### Results
 CNN from scratch: ~50% accuracy <br />